Changes to public transportation, trash pickup, other services affected by COVID-19

 SOCIAL SERVICES

-Durham County Social Services Department hours will be 8:30 a.m. until 3:30 p.m.
-Monday through Friday.
+Durham County Social Services Department hours have been changed to 9 a.m. until 1 p.m., Monday through Friday, starting Thursday, April 2.
 Visitors to the agency will not be seen by a DSS staff person unless they are presenting a NEW application for benefits.

 New applicants can apply for benefits online.